oschulz/FunctionChains.jl/README.md

 * [Documentation for development version](https://oschulz.github.io/FunctionChains.jl/dev)

 FunctionChains.jl is a Julia package that implements chained/composed functions with functionality beyond `Base.ComposedFunction`.
+The package also provides other ways of combining functions, like Cartesian products of functions.
 See the documentation for details.